 Practical information

-Welcome to the 7th Nordic Open Wushu Championships 2025 with Modern Wushu, Traditional Kung Fu, Tuishou, Taiji, and Sanda!
+including Cup competitions, Modern Wushu, Traditional Kung Fu, Tuishou, Taiji, and Sanda.

 Here is some practical info on